mozilla-it/helm-charts/README.md

 ## Referencing images in ECR
 Charts referencing Docker Images stored in an ECR repo under `itsre-apps` subaccount can't be pulled without credentials.

-Travis is configured to get Pull credentials for repositories inside that account.
+GitHub Actions is configured to get Pull credentials for repositories inside that account.

 In order to instruct the testing suite to use those credentials you have to create a folder named `ci` inside your chart, a file `test-values.yaml` inside it with the next content:
 ```
 imagePullSecrets:
   - name: ecr-registry